stungeye/Programming-1-Notes/docs/07-openframeworks-basics/06-further-reading.md

 You'll find two example programs below, but there are lots of examples out there you can learn from:

-- 🗃️ [Official openFrameworks Examples](https://github.com/openframeworks/openFrameworks/tree/master/examples) - There are also found in the `examples` folder of the openFrameworks zip file.
+- 🗃️ [Official openFrameworks Examples](https://github.com/openframeworks/openFrameworks/tree/master/examples) - These are also found in the `examples` folder of the openFrameworks zip file.
 - 📚 [Cookbook of Common Tasks from ofAuckland](https://sites.google.com/site/ofauckland/examples)
 - 🗃️ [Example Source from Mastering openFrameworks Book](https://github.com/firmread/ofDemystified)
 - 📺 [Lewis Lepton's 76 Video openFrameworks YouTube series](https://www.youtube.com/playlist?list=PL4neAtv21WOlqpDzGqbGM_WN2hc5ZaVv7) and 🗃️ [the associated github repo](https://github.com/lewislepton/openFrameworksTutorialSeries).